hero media

 Best for: Ravioli cappelletti, a happily arranged marriage between Italian and Japanese cuisine.

 ‘Taste, colour, cooking, moderation and the senses’ come together in perfect harmony at Five, the sixth venue at Prefecture 48.
-Look up to see the dramatic ikebana-inspired sculpture Supernature by Yuki Tsuji, which is emblematic of the creativity that underpins Five .
-The must-try venue is led by chef Hiroshi Manaka who has spent time honing his craft at Michelin-starred restaurants in Italy and Spain.
-Hiroshi’s CV also includes a stint at LuMi Dining and a tenure in Tokyo.
-This intimate dining room shows chef’s elegant approach to modern European cuisine with a Japanese accent.
+The dramatic ikebana-inspired sculpture Supernature by Yuki Tsuji here is emblematic of the creativity that underpins Five .
+The venue is led by chef Hiroshi Manaka whose CV includes stints at Michelin-starred restaurants in Italy and Spain, at LuMi Dining in Sydney and a tenure in Tokyo.
+The intimate dining room shows the chef’s elegant approach to modern European cuisine with a Japanese accent.
 Start with a pink snapper crudo followed by wattle-seed tagliolini.
-Seasonal.
-Sensational.

 Atmosphere: Wabi-sabi-inspired; imperfect perfection.